 Small additions of green make a big difference to how a home feels and functions.
 The science is clear: certain houseplants help filter indoor air and lower everyday stress.
 That combo supports healthier living and can improve sleep over time.

 Match species to conditions by checking light, room temperature, and humidity before you buy.
 Low-light champs like snake plant and ZZ thrive away from bright windows.
 Sun‑loving varieties prefer bright, indirect light near a sill.
 Bathrooms often suit ferns, begonias, and orchids that enjoy humidity.
+Better Homes & Gardens offers comprehensive guides for selecting the right houseplants for every room.

 !houseplants benefits